 VSTOXX is a method of showing implied volatility across a basket of Eurozone stocks (Euro STOXX 50).
 The VSTOXX number provides a benchmark of market volatility in European markets.

-The Bovespa is the Brazilian stock market’s benchmark index.
+The Bovespa (or Ibovespa) is the Brazilian stock market’s benchmark index.

 The break-even point on an option is the price that the underlying asset has to hit in order to enable the option buyer (holder) to recover their premium.